ashworth-zach/discoart/README.md

 This is a fork of jina-ai's discoart.
-This project is meant to be a user interface for discoArt, mimicking that of runpod's Artpod
+This project is meant to be a user interface for discoArt, mimicking that of runpod's Artpod All my changes are in the master branch

 ![](.github/banner.png)